 (2) Decide if you want to hire an ad agency or liase with the radio station yourself.

-(3) Let your radio station or ad agency know your campaign objective, who it wants to reach, what is your ultimate call-to-action, and other necessary actions you need them to take.
+(3) Let your radio station or ad agency know your campaign objective, who you want to target, what is your ultimate call-to-action and other necessary actions you need them to take.

 (4) Find out the listener profile of all the radio stations available in your country (either from the agency or radio station, depending on who you use).

 (5) Get a radio proposal with schedule and cost advertising in each radio station.

 (6) Match the best 2 to 3 radio stations’ listener profiles to your customer persona, and narrow it down to 1 or 2 according to your budget.